MonishV0017/secure-vault/README.md

 # Secure Vault - Desktop Application

 A secure, multi-user desktop application for encrypting and managing local files.
-Built with Python and CustomTkinter designed for Windows OS.
+Built with Python and CustomTkinter designed for Windows, MacOS or Linux based System.

 ## Features